Financial market storm brewing as 2014 winds down

 COMPLACENCY

-Fowler's argument is that while the Fed turns off the taps this month, significant net new liquidity from the ECB, BoJ or even the People's Bank of China may not materialise until 2015.
+Fowler's argument is that while the Fed turns off the taps this month, significant net new liquidity from the ECB, BoJ or even the People's Bank of China may not materialize until 2015.

 "The tailwind of new money is likely to be dramatically lower for a few months."